WajoxSoftware/php-eventmapper-lib/README.md

 # Eventmapper PHP

 ## Write and use event handler
-1. Create your class by extending wajox\eventmapper\AbstractEventHandler <?php
+1. Create your class by extending wajox\eventmapper\AbstractEventHandler
 2. Put your handler code into method run(), the method should return boolean value

 e.g.